alan-turing-institute/hub23-deploy/docs/deploy-k8s/deploy-standard-k8s-cluster.md

----
-layout: page
-share: false
-title: "Deploy a standard Kubernetes Cluster"
+# Deploy a standard Kubernetes Cluster
----

 This document walks through the steps required to deploy a standard Kubernetes cluster onto the Turing's Azure subscription.